 The Mac was probably the first computer Apple produced that represented a closed design.
 The first Macs were hardly expandable at all.
 You could expand their memory capacity, but that was it.
 It had a built-in floppy drive, but no internal hard drive, and no ability to put one inside.
 The Mac popularized the 3-1/2″ floppy disk format.
 Before it came along the standard was 5-1/4″ disks.
 It had an external connector for a hard drive, so any hard drive had to exist outside the case.
 It had some external ports so it could be hooked up to a printer, and I believe a phone modem.

 (Update: 10-21-2001: I realized after doing some research that I held a mistaken notion that the variable-speed drive was a way of achieving data compression.
 The reason they varied the speed of the drive is the format they used, called GCR, used a fixed sector size.
+The GCR format compressed data on the disk.
 Since they varied the speed, they were able to get fewer sectors closer in to the center than towards the outer edge.
 In effect, they inverted the “normal” way of storing data, and so more evenly distributed data on floppy disks.
 This article explains it in more detail, under Technical Details:Formatting:Group Code Recording.)

 Their GCR format compressed data, which made it possible to store a little more data per disk than on most other drives.
 Looking back on it, this technique might seem trivial, given the amount of data we store today, but back then it was rather significant.
 A conventional double-sided, double-density 3-1/2″ disk drive could store 720K on a disk.
 But a Mac could store 800K on the same disk, providing 11% more space per disk.